Methods and Method References – 9/2012

 Mehlich III (Phosphorus and multi-nutrient extractant)

-Phosphorus, K, Ca, Mg, Na and S are extracted using the Mehlich III extractant and are determined by ICP.
+Phosphorus, K, Ca, Mg, Na , S and B (Boron added to test in 2025 onward) are extracted using the Mehlich III extractant and are determined by ICP.
 The extractant is a dilute acid-fluoride-EDTA solution of pH 2.5 that consists of 0.2 N CH3-COOH-0.25 N NH4NO3-0.015 N NH4F-0.013 N HNO3-0.001 M EDTA.
 The method estimates plant available pools of the elements listed above and is currently the only method recognized by Texas AgriLife Extension Service.
 Reported on a dry soil basis only.

 References Mehlich, A. 1978.
 New extractant for soil test evaluation of phosphorus, potassium, magnesium, calcium, sodium, manganese, and zinc.
 Commun.
 Soil Sci.
 Plant Anal.
 9(6):477-492.